 - Gates, S., Lippman, L., Shadowen, N., Burke, H., Diener, O., and Malkin, M. (2016).
 Key soft skills for cross-sectoral youth outcomes, FHI360 & YouthPower Action

-This report aims to identify the core soft skills that would create positive outcomes across important areas of youth’s lives, including workforce success, violence prevention, and sexual and reproductive health (SRH).
+This report aims to identify the core soft skills that would create positive outcomes across important areas of youth’s lives, including workforce success, violence prevention, and reproductive health (RH).
 The hypothesis tested by this research is that there is a common set of soft skills that lead to positive outcomes across multiple domains.
 The study conducted an extensive review of soft skills literature as it relates to these three outcomes areas.
 Three critical soft skills were among the top five supported across each of the three domains and emerged as the most likely to increase the odds of youth success: positive self-concept; self-control; and higher-order thinking skills.
 Additionally, social skills and communication also emerged as skills with strong cross-sectoral support, and empathy and goal orientation emerged as particularly important skills specific to violence prevention and sexual and reproductive health, respectively.

 - UNESCO (2012).
 EFA Global Monitoring Report 2012.
 Youth and Skills: Putting Education to Work.
 UNESCO.

 Many young people around the world — especially the disadvantaged — are leaving school without the skills they need to thrive in society and find decent jobs.
 As well as thwarting young people’s hopes, these education failures are jeopardizing equitable economic growth and social cohesion, and preventing many countries from reaping the potential benefits of their growing youth populations.
 The 2012 Education for All Global Monitoring Report examines how skills development programs can be improved to boost young people’s opportunities for decent jobs and better lives.